-This example (Figure 4) shows the client adds two range Condition Options in the request , one sets to 6/5, another one sets to 5/15.
+In the following examples, we illustrate the combination of different conditions.
+The example in Figure 10 shows the client adds two range Condition Options in the request, one set to 6/5, another one set to 5/15.
 It means that the range is within 5 and 15, i.e. value > 5 AND value < 15.
-Since, it is the AND option, it can be sent the two options in the same observe with multiple options.
+Since it is an AND condition, the two conditions can be specified in the same observe with multiple options.

-Figure 4: Two Condition Options to define in-side a range option 6/5 AND 5/15 (Allvalues> AND Allvalues<)
+Figure 10: Two Condition Options to define in-side a range option 6/5 AND 5/15 (AllValues> AND AllValues<)

-This example (Figure 5) shows the client adds two Observe request messages to build a range, one sets to 6/22, another one sets to 5/16.
+The last example (Figure 11) shows the client adds two Observe request messages to build a range, one sets to 6/22, another one sets to 5/16.
 It means that the range is out of range between 16 and 22, i.e. value > 22 OR value < 16.
-This requires to messages, since it is the OR option, which is defined with multiple observe messages.
+This requires two messages, since it is the OR option, which is defined with multiple observe messages.
 An example of the application for this option can be found in the implementation of the conditional observer [SENSORS].